JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_08/lecture.md

 2. Backward pass: iterate `i` from `1` down to `n` as
     - calculate Jacobian ``J_i = \left.\frac{f_i}{\partial y_i}\right|_{y_i^0} `` at point ``y_i^0``
     - *pull back* the gradient as ``\frac{\partial y_0}{\partial y_{i}} = \frac{\partial y_0}{\partial y_{i-1}} \times J_i``
-    Notice that we actually cannot compute the backward pass, as we do not know ``y_i`` at the moment of computing the `J_i`.
-Therefore the backward pass needs to be preceeded by forward pass, where we calculate ``y_i`` as follows

 The need to store intermediate outs has a huge impact on memory requirements, which particularly on GPU is a big deal.
 Recall few lectures ago we have been discussing how excessive memory allocations can be damaging for performance, here we are given an algorithm where the excessive allocation is by design.

 ### Tricks to decrease memory consumptions
 - Define **custom rules** over large functional blocks.
-For example while we can auto-grad (in theory) matrix product, it is much more efficient to define make a matrix multiplication as one large function, for which we define jacobians (not to say that by doing so, we can dispatch on Blas)
+For example while we can auto-grad (in theory) matrix product, it is much more efficient to define make a matrix multiplication as one large function, for which we define Jacobians (note that by doing so, we can dispatch on Blas)
 - When differentiating **Invertible functions**, calculate intermediate outputs from the output.
 This can lead to huge performance gain, as all data needed for computations are in caches.
 - **Checkpointing** does not store intermediate ouputs after larger sequence of operations.
 When they are needed for forward pass, they are recalculated on demand.

 Most reverse mode AD engines does not support mutating values of arrays (`setindex!` in julia).
 This is related to the memory consumption, where after every `setindex!` you need in theory save the full matrix. `Enzyme` differentiating directly LLVM code supports this, since in LLVM every variable is assigned just once.
 ForwardDiff methods does not suffer this problem, as the gradient is computed at the time of the values.

 !!! info
-    Reverse mode AD was first published in 1976 by Seppo Linnainmaa, a finnish computer scientist.
-It was popularized in the end of 80s when applied to training multi-layer perceptrons, which gave rise to the famous **backpropagation** algorithm, which is a special case of reverse mode AD.
+    Reverse mode AD was first published in 1976 by Seppo Linnainmaa[^1], a finnish computer scientist.
+It was popularized in the end of 80s when applied to training multi-layer perceptrons, which gave rise to the famous **backpropagation** algorithm[^2], which is a special case of reverse mode AD.

+    [^1]: Linnainmaa, S. (1976).
+Taylor expansion of the accumulated rounding error. *BIT Numerical Mathematics*, 16(2), 146-160.
-    *Rumelhart, D. E., Hinton, G. E., and Williams, R. J. (1986), Learning representations by back-propagating errors., Nature, 323, 533--536.*
+    [^2]: Rumelhart, D. E., Hinton, G. E., and Williams, R. J. (1986).
+Learning representations by back-propagating errors. *Nature*, 323, 533--536.

 !!! info
-    The terminilogy in automatic differentiation is everything but fixed.
+    The terminology in automatic differentiation is everything but fixed.
 The community around `ChainRules.jl` went a great length to use something reasonable.
 They use **pullback** for a function realizing vector-Jacobian product in the reverse-diff reminding that the gradient is pulled back to the origin of the computation.
-The use **pushforward** to denote the same operation in the forwarddiff, as the gradient is push forward through the computation.
+The use **pushforward** to denote the same operation in the ForwardDiff, as the gradient is push forward through the computation.

 ## Implementation details of reverse AD
 ## Graph-based AD
 In Graph-based approach, we start with a complete knowledge of the computation graph (which is known in many cases like classical neural networks) and augment it with nodes representing the computation of the computation of the gradient (backward path).
-We need to be careful to add all edges representing the flow of informations needed to calculate the gradient.
+We need to be careful to add all edges representing the flow of information needed to calculate the gradient.
 Once the computation graph is augmented, we can find the subgraph needed to compute the desired node(s).

-Let's revive the above example ``f(x, y) = sin(x) + xy`` to observe, how the extension of the computational graph will look like.
+Recall the example from the beginning of the lecture ``f(x, y) = sin(x) + xy``, let's observe, how the extension of the computational graph will look like.
 The computation graph of function ``f`` looks like

 ![diff graph](graphdiff_6.svg)